-- I.II Where a school is named in a statement of Special Educational Needs/Local Authority Individual Development Plan (IDP), the Council has a duty to admit the child to the named setting before the oversubscription criteria is applied against applications received.
-This will reduce the number of places available to other applicants.
-If the total number of preferences for admission to a nursery setting exceeds the number of places, then the following order of priority will be applied to allocate the available places: - 1.
-Looked-after children (children in public care) and previously looked-after children (see paragraph 3.34 3.36) - 2.
-Pupils living within the catchment area (see paragraph 3.31 3.33) and making an application on medical grounds (see paragraph 3.60 3.61) - 3.
-Pupils living within the catchment area (see paragraph 3.31 3.33) - 4.
-Pupils living outside of the catchment area and making an application on medical grounds (see paragraph 3.60 3.61) - 5.
-Pupils living outside of the catchment area - 1.12 After considering the above categories, or if the number of applications in any one of the above categories exceeds the published admission number, priority will be based on those residing closest to the preferred school (see paragraph 3.38 3.41). - 1.13 There is no right of appeal against the Council's decision to refuse a nursery place - 1.14 Nursery age pupils do not qualify for free home to school transport - 1.15 The allocation of morning and afternoon sessions is the responsibility of the Headteacher of the relevant school.
+1.11 Where a school is named in a statement of Special Educational Needs/Individual Development Plan (IDP), the Council has a duty to admit the child to the named setting

+- 1. Looked-after children (children in public care) and previously looked-after children (see paragraph 3.31 3.33); - 2.
+Pupils living within the catchment area (see paragraph 3.28 3.30) and making an application on medical grounds (see paragraph 3.57 3.58); - 3.
+Pupils living within the catchment area (see paragraph 3.28 3.30); - 4.
+Pupils living outside of the catchment area and making an application on medical grounds (see paragraph 3.57 3.58); - 5.
+Pupils living outside of the catchment area. - 1.12 After considering the above categories, or if the number of applications in any one of the above categories exceeds the published admission number, priority will be based on those residing closest to the preferred school (see paragraph 3.35 3.38). - 1.13 There is no right of appeal against the Council's decision to refuse a nursery place - 1.14 Nursery age pupils do not qualify for free home to school transport - 1.15 The allocation of morning and afternoon sessions is the responsibility of the Headteacher of the relevant school.